Skip to main content

 as a positive value of type decimal64 with fraction digits = 9

-0.000000001 seconds (1.0 ns), and with lossless conversion to/from
+a resolution of 0.000000001 seconds (1.0 ns), and with lossless

-the 64-bit NTP timestamp as per section 6 of [RFC5905].
+conversion to/from the 64-bit NTP timestamp as per Section 6 of

 3.4.2.3.
-Max
+OWDelay_HybridType1_Passive_IP_RFC[RFC-to-be]_Seconds_Max

-The maximum SHALL be calculated using the conditional distribution of
+calculated using the conditional distribution of all packets with a

-all packets with a finite value of one-way delay (undefined delays
+finite value of one-way delay (undefined delays are excluded) -- a

-are excluded) -- a single value, as follows:
+single value, as follows:

-See section 4.1 of [RFC3393] for details on the conditional
+See Section 4.1 of [RFC3393] for details on the conditional

-distribution to exclude undefined values of delay, and see section 5
+distribution to exclude undefined values of delay, and see Section 5

 of [RFC6703] for background on this analysis choice.

-See section 4.3.2 of [RFC6049] for a closely related method for
+See Section 4.3.2 of [RFC6049] for a closely related method for

-calculating this statistic; see also section 4.3.3 of [RFC6049].
+calculating this statistic; see also Section 4.3.3 of [RFC6049].
 The

 formula is as follows: